Venafro: Modern era

 From autumn 1943 to spring of 1944 Venafro was the scene (along with Pozzilli, Filignano, San Pietro Infine) of bitter fighting between the Germans, entrenched in the mountains to the north and the British – French – U.S. along the Gustav Line, during the Battle of Monte Cassino.
 Mistaken for Monte Cassino, Venafro was hit hard by aerial bombing on March 15, 1944.

 Venafro until 1863 was included in the territory of the Terra di Lavoro (currently the province of Caserta), until the establishment of the province of Campobasso was annexed to that territory, and then got incorporated into the Molise region.
 In 1970, it was incorporated into the newly formed province of Isernia, despite controversy and often violent protests that favored to remain part of the province of Caserta.

 In the spring of 1984, the city was severely damaged by the earthquake originating in the nearby Valle di Comino, in the province of Frosinone.
 In 1987, the city was named by Censis (Centro Studi Sociali Investments, an institute of socio-economic research), one of the 100 municipalities of the "Great Little Italy."
 Since 1994, it has been a member of the ANCO (National Association of (Olive) Oil Citys).
 On April 25, 2005, Venafro was awarded the gold medal for Civil Valor from the President of the Republic, Carlo Azeglio Ciampi, for its valor during the air bombardment it suffered during World War II.

 Main sights

 Venafro can be divided into two distinct areas: the old town, of Roman origin, enclosed by walls and dominated by Castle Pandone, and new town that has several newly developed neighborhoods.

 Historic center

-The old town (Centro Historic) was built on the existing Roman urban structure and many of the buildings still have Roman foundations.
+The old town (Centro histórico) was built on the existing Roman urban structure and many of the buildings still have Roman foundations.
 It was depopulated from the 1960s and many buildings were damaged by successive earthquakes.
 Government funding for repairs came slowly to the province, but by 2000 most buildings had been structurally secured, although remained unoccupied.
 Slowly a new generation started to reside in some of the properties from middle of the noughties.
 The upper floors of buildings are residences, while some lower floors of the premises are used as shops.